ohmyzsh/ohmyzsh/plugins/vi-mode/README.md

 - `VI_MODE_DISABLE_CLIPBOARD`: If set, disables clipboard integration on yank/paste

+Clipboard integration tries to keep put widgets (`p`/`P`) in sync with the system clipboard, but it never lets a broken or stale clipboard clobber the text killed inside the line editor: if the last copy to the system clipboard failed, or the clipboard still holds exactly what vi-mode last pushed, puts use the internal kill buffer instead.
+External copies made outside the shell are picked up as usual whenever the clipboard tool chain is working.

 ## Mode indicators

 *Normal mode* is indicated with a red `<<<` mark at the right prompt, when it